 A James Lind Alliance Priority Setting Partnership for Mild-Moderate Hearing Loss

-We are co-ordinating an initiative to identify and prioritise research into mild and moderate hearing loss.
-Hearing loss is defined by categories depending on the level of the thresholds (mild, moderate, severe or profound).
+We have co-ordinated an initiative to identify and prioritise research into mild and moderate hearing loss

 Who is involved in the Partnership?

 The Partnership has been set up with the James Lind Alliance.
 The James Lind Alliance (JLA) is a non-profit making initiative which was established in 2004.
 It brings patients, carers and clinicians together to identify and prioritise the top 10 uncertainties, or 'unanswered questions', about the effects of treatments that they agree are most important.

 Partner organisations in this initiative are listed below:

 Hearing Link (user organisation)

 The Partnership has been kindly funded by Nottingham Hospitals Charity.

 Click to download a summary of Partnership steering group members' individual biographies.
 For more information on the Partnership, please contact the Partnership's steering group co-ordinator Dr Helen Henshaw.
 Click on Helen's biography for more information.

 I think that this Priority Setting Partnership on mild to moderate hearing loss is really important, because there is probably still much to learn about the effects, impact of and treatments for this range hearing loss.
 We want people as patients/clients and family members to be part of this process, because they hold a level of insight into this issue that is much sought-after and needed.Linda Sharkey UK Director of Hearing Link